Anaminus/roblox-api-ref/data/class/BasePart.md

 # Summary

-The **BasePart** is a structural class that represents a physical object.
+The **BasePart** is an abstract class that represents a physical object.
 When it is in the [Workspace](Workspace.html), it will move and interact with other BaseParts.